 What is Protect My Search Daily?

-Protect My Search Daily supposed to prevent users from visiting untrustworthy, harmful websites.
-However, this app is categorized as a potentially unwanted application (PUA), a browser hijacker.
-Apps of this type are designed to promote addresses of fake search engines by changing browser's settings and collect browsing data.
+Protect My Search Daily supposedly prevents users from visiting untrusted, harmful websites, however, this app is categorized as a potentially unwanted application (PUA), a browser hijacker.
+PUAs promote the addresses of fake search engines by changing browser settings and collecting browsing data.
 This particular app promotes protectmysearchdaily.com.
-It is worth mentioning that people usually download and/or install apps like Protect My Search Daily unknowingly.
-Besides, this browser hijacker is being promoted through setups of other applications of this type.
-It means that Protect My Search Daily often gets installed alongside with some other browser hijacker.
+People usually download and install apps such as Protect My Search Daily inadvertently.
+Furthermore, this browser hijacker is promoted through the set-ups of other similar applications.
+Therefore, Protect My Search Daily is often installed together with another browser hijacker.

-After installation browser hijackers change settings such as address of a default search engine, homepage and new tab.
-Protect My Search Daily is designed to set them to protectmysearchdaily.com.
-It means that its users are forced to visit protectmysearchdaily.com when they open a browser, new tab and enter search queries into URL bar.
-Protectmysearchdaily.com is a fake search engine because it redirects users to search.yahoo.com and provides them with results generated by Yahoo.
-In other words, it does not generate any unique results.
-Most browser hijackers are designed to prevent users from removing a certain address from the aforementioned settings or changing it to a preferred address.
-It means that in order to avoid being forced visit protectmysearchdaily.com (remove it from browser's settings) users have to uninstall Protect My Search Daily.
-However, it is not the only reason to uninstall this or any other browser hijacker.
-It is common that apps of this type are designed to collect browsing data like IP addresses, geolocations, addresses of opened/visited pages, entered search queries, and so on.
-Their developers misuse gathered data to generate revenue by selling it to third parties (potentially cyber criminals) who misuse it in other ways.
-It is possible that installed browser hijacker could be designed to record personal information as well.
-In one way or another, by keeping apps of this type installed users risk to become victims of identity theft, experience problems related to privacy, browsing safety, or other problems.
-Therefore, any installed browser hijacker (including Protect My Search Daily) should be uninstalled as soon as possible and never downloaded, installed in the future.
+After installation, browser hijackers change settings such as the address of the default search engine, homepage, and new tab.
+Protect My Search Daily assigns them to protectmysearchdaily.com.
+Therefore, users are forced to visit protectmysearchdaily.com when they open a browser, new tab or enter search queries into the URL bar.
+Note that protectmysearchdaily.com is a fake search engine, since it redirects users to search.yahoo.com and provides results generated by Yahoo.
+I.e., it does not generate any unique results.
+Most browser hijackers prevent users from removing or changing the modified addresses from the settings.
+Therefore, to avoid being forced visit protectmysearchdaily.com and remove it from browser settings, Protect My Search Daily must be uninstalled.
+This is not the only reason to uninstall this and other browser hijackers.
+These apps collect browsing data such as IP addresses, geolocations, addresses of opened/visited pages, entered search queries, and so on.
+Developers misuse the data to generate revenue by selling it to third parties (potentially, cyber criminals), who then misuse it in other ways.
+Installed browser hijackers might record personal information as well.
+With these apps installed, users risk becoming victims of identity theft, experiencing problems relating to privacy, browsing safety or other problems.
+Therefore, browser hijackers (including Protect My Search Daily) should be uninstalled immediately.
+Never download or install this rogue software.

 |Name||Protect My Search Daily|